-• Less lethal weapons and equipment shall be designed and produced to meet legitimate
+Less lethal weapons and equipment shall be designed and produced to meet legitimate law enforcement objectives, where an operational gap is identified.

-- Manufacturers are required to highlight specific risks associated with the equipment to prospective purchasers. - States and law enforcement agencies should be transparent about the technical specifications, design features and parameters of weapons that they use. - The nature of law enforcement places 'special constraints'29 on the extent to which force may be delivered remotely.
+- Manufacturers are required to highlight specific risks associated with the equipment to prospective purchasers. - States and law enforcement agencies should be transparent about the technical specifications, design features and parameters of weapons that they use. - The nature of law enforcement places 'special constraints' on the extent to which force may be delivered remotely.
 Among other reasons, this is because distance is likely to substantially reduce the potential for assessing the situation and resolving it peacefully.